 - a.
-The award is scheduled to start September 1, 2024 for a period of up to 36 months.
+The award normally commences on July 1, 2024 (but no later than December 31, 2024) for a period of up to 24 months.
 The term of the award will include reasonable holiday time according to the arrangement with the award recipient's supervisor and institution. - b.
-Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - c.
-The award recipient may be eligible for one (1), two (2), or three (3) years of funding, depending on when during their degrees they apply for the award. - d.
+Partial Postdoctoral Personnel Awards for less than one (1) year of funding are not available. - c.
+The award recipient may be eligible for one (1) or two (2) years of funding. - d.
 A written request for parental leave must be received by Heart & Stroke 90 days before the leave is due to begin and must include the expected date of return.
 The length of leave must be in keeping with the institutional policy.
 For further details, award recipients are encouraged to review the Heart & Stroke Grant Management Guidelines. - e.
-The award recipient must notify Heart & Stroke immediately if their Doctoral registration status changes (e.g., termination of studies, successful defense, program change, etc.).
+The award recipient must notify Heart & Stroke if their Postdoctoral registration status changes (e.g., termination of employment, project change, etc.).